More steps are linked to lower risk of diabetes and hypertension

 An adult woman walking outdoors, she is holding a water bottle and her smartphone, she is checking the time on her smartwatch.

-When it comes to physical activity, getting regular exercise is best for a number of reasons, from improved weight control to a lower risk for heart disease and some cancers.
+You’ve probably heard plenty of times that getting regular exercise offers a wide range of health benefits, from improved weight management to a lower risk of heart disease and some cancers.
 But if you’re finding it hard to squeeze in your routine walk, you’re not alone.
 Even the most dedicated walkers miss a session sometimes.

 Just remember not to let the perfect be the enemy of the good.
-Every little bit of exercise helps.
+In other words, every little bit of exercise helps, even if it means you walk a little less on some days than others.
+The key is to try to stay consistent over the long haul.

-In fact, in one study of more than 1,900 middle-aged adults presented at a March 2020 American Heart Association conference, women had a 13 percent lower obesity risk with every additional 1,000 steps they took daily.
-What’s more, compared to those who walked the least, people who took the most daily steps had a 31 percent lower risk of high blood pressure—and a 43 percent lower diabetes risk.
+One study looking at more than 1,900 middle-aged adults found that women had a 13 percent lower risk of obesity with every additional 1,000 steps they took each day.
+What’s more, compared to those who walked the least, people who took the most daily steps had a 31 percent lower risk of high blood pressure—and a 43 percent lower risk of diabetes.
+The research was presented at a 2020 American Heart Association conference.

 The need for speed